Microsoft Outlook 2007 using AutoDiscover

 screen shot

 • Enter your "E-mail Address".
-The address must be the e-mail address of the POP mailbox you created in your account management control panel.
+The address must be the email address of the POP mailbox you created in your account management control panel, and it must be all lowercase.

 • Type your password again into the "Retype Password" box for confirmation.